New IDEAS principal investigator Gil Rabinovici, M.D.

 The Alzheimer’s Association is enhancing the study by enabling the New IDEAS Biorepository.
 Housed at the University of Southern California, the New IDEAS Biorepository will store saliva and blood samples from the participants matched to their brain scans.
 This will allow researchers to test and validate new genetic and blood biomarkers for dementia that are applicable and accurate for a diverse, “real world” population.
 This is essential: The incidence of dementia among underrepresented communities in the U.S is high, but most genetic and blood tests currently being developed are based primarily on white, highly educated research volunteers at academic medical centers.

 We seek philanthropic partners to help us maximize the potential of the New IDEAS study.
-IDEAS is funded primarily by Centers for Medicare and Medicaid, the manufacturers of the amyloid PET brain scans, and the Alzheimer’s Association, which has committed $3 million to fund the development, implementation and management of the New IDEAS Biorepository.
+IDEAS is funded primarily by Centers for Medicare and Medicaid, the manufacturers of the amyloid PET brain scans, and the Alzheimer’s Association, which has committed $4.4 million to fund the development, implementation and management of the New IDEAS Biorepository.
 Your gift can advance the identification of those likely to benefit from new dementia therapies as they become available, as well as the validation of new experimental treatments.
-Thank you for your thoughtful consideration.